 The National Academy of Sciences (NAS) released a report on "Risk Assessment of Radon in Drinking Water" on September 15, 1998.
-Although over two decades old, this report contains a comprehensive accumulation of scientific data on radon in drinking The recommended action level for radon in water is 4,000 pCi/L (150 Bq/L).

-water.
+Although over two decades old, this report contains a comprehensive accumulation of scientific data on radon in drinking water.
 The highlights from this report can be found on Rad Elec's website (in the Publications section).